Belgian dog breeds include some gorgeous and devoted pups.

 The breed can also suffer from eye conditions such as cataracts and retinal atrophy.

-All Belgian sheepdog breeds are especially sensitive to anesthesia, which could cause complications if your pup ever needs surgery.
+Furthermore, all Belgian sheepdog breeds might have inherited a sensitivity to anesthesia, which could cause complications if your pup ever needs surgery.

-The Malinois is another variety of Belgian herding dog!
+The Malinois is the most popular of the Belgian dog breeds.

-The breed first appeared in the Northwest region of Belgium around the city of Malines in the Middle Ages.
+The Malinois first appeared in the Northwest region of Belgium around the city of Malines in the Middle Ages.

 Originally, they were used to herd various kinds of livestock, including sheep and cattle, across the lowlands of Belgium.

-The Malinois coat is short with colors ranging from mahogany to rich fawn.
+Their colors range from mahogany to rich fawn.

 The Malinois ranges from 22 to 26 inches in height, and he can weigh from 40 to 80 lbs when fully grown.

-Early socialization and obedience training are important, since similar to most herding breeds, Malinois have a very high prey drive.
+Early socialization and obedience training are important as Malinois have a very high prey drive.

 Malinois can also suffer from certain eye conditions so you should ask your vet to check your new pup to make sure his vision is okay.

-The Tervuren is known in his homeland as the Chien de Berger Belge and is another variety of Belgian herding dog whose origins date back to the village of Tervuren.
+The Tervuren is known in their homeland as the Chien de Berger Belge and, as you might have guessed, they originate from the village of Tervuren.

 The breed also has a distinctive “collaret” around their necks.